After Zoom: Is There Life Beyond the Brady Bunch?

 The fix: Don’t use bluetooth until the next version comes out and addresses these problems as well as provides lower latency.
 Use comfortable headphones instead, or those simple wired earbuds that came with your phone.

-We’ll soon be releasing a Spatial Audio API, too, so other apps and games can also utilize audio technology that allows for better human conversations.
-Sign up here if you’d like to learn more.
+We’ve also now released a Spatial Audio API, too, so apps and games can utilize audio technology that allows for better human conversations.
+Create your free developer account below to try it out.